Sign-in to Account

 Maintain your regular cleaning habits.
 If you don’t provide easy access to food, pests will look elsewhere.
 Since you probably don’t want to change your garbage every day, using a lid can help contain the smell and keep pests out.
 If possible, store garbage outside your home and away from the walls until it’s picked up each week.

-Call the Professionals at Aptive Environmental
+Call the Professionals at Aptive Pest Control

 Curated articles for you, from our pest experts.